-To create and edit default IgnoreList before job, manually create .sync directory in the root of syncing directory for Sync jobs and destination agents for transfer jobs and place the IgnoreList file, attached at the bottom of this article, there.
+To create and edit default IgnoreList file before job, manually create .sync directory in the root of syncing directory for Sync jobs and destination agents for transfer jobs and place the IgnoreList file, attached at the bottom of this article, there.

-- Agents will report different number of files though show status ‘Synced’
+Based on their IgnoreList file differences, agents will report a different number of files though show status ‘Synced’.

 Ignoring files and folders